paultannenbaum/korduroy/plugins/woocommerce-mailchimp/readme.txt

 1. WooCommerce MailChimp options screen.

 == Changelog ==

+= 1.1.3 =
+* Minor action hook change since order meta (needed for MailChimp API call) is not yet available on 'woocommerce_new_order' hook

+= 1.1.2 =
+* Update to REALLY address issue with subscriptions not occurring on order create "pending"

+= 1.1.1 =
+* Update to address issue with subscriptions not occurring on order create "pending"

 = 1.1 =
 * Add the option to display an opt-in field on checkout